12 day trip / 9 days of kayaking

 What makes this trip special

-- A true Arctic Expedition that has a strong element of exploration, isolation and solitude
+- A true Arctic Expedition with elements of exploration, adventure and solitude

-- 12 days on board an expedition sailboat
+- 12 days onboard an expedition sailing yacht

-- The ability to explore Iceland and Greenland during the same expedition
+- Explore Iceland and Greenland during the same tour

 - World class paddling and hiking opportunities